Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dream Chaser’s first flight was scheduled for 2019, but was delayed several times during the Covid-19 pandemic due to supply chain issues.
 Sierra Space used the time to harden the vehicle and reduce its reliance on suppliers for various components.
 This allowed Sierra Space to gain experience in areas such as propulsion.
 Dream Chaser is powered by 26 small rocket engines, each capable of producing three levels of thrust, using a fuel mix of kerosene and hydrogen peroxide.
 Since hydrogen peroxide is highly corrosive, the company is looking to replace it with zirconium.

 Dream Chaser includes an integrated cargo module nicknamed Shooting Star.
-While in orbit, this module deploys its solar panels to generate electricity.
+While in orbit, this module deploys its solar cells to generate electricity.
 It also serves as a docking module with the ISS.
 With a cargo capacity of 5,550 kg, Shooting Star is designed to collect debris from the ISS and burn up to 1,850 kg of debris in the atmosphere as the spacecraft returns to Earth.

 Dream Chaser will be transported to NASA's Neil Armstrong Test Facility in Ohio, undergoing testing over the next 1-3 months before returning to Kennedy Space Center in Florida for its first flight, scheduled for April next year on a United Launch Alliance Vulcan rocket.